RAMertz0630/RAMertz0630.github.io/README.md

 **What did you do last week?**

-- Created personal github page
+- Created personal github page<br>
-- Researched data science applications of C++ to refine primary goal (general fluency vs specific project).
+- Researched data science applications of C++ to refine primary goal (general fluency vs specific project).<br>
-- Determined that my primary goal is to build general fluency in C++ in preparation for fall enrollment in CSPB 2270 rather than to pursue a specific data science-facing project.
+- Determined that my primary goal is to build general fluency in C++ in preparation for fall enrollment in CSPB 2270 rather than to pursue a specific data science-facing project.<br>
-- Joined Exercism; completed first 3 exercises recommended by Taylor and all prerequisite learning mode exercises to access them.
+- Joined Exercism; completed first 3 exercises recommended by Taylor and all prerequisite learning mode exercises to access them.<br>
-- Identified a Udemy course to reinforce and move beyond concepts covered in 1300
+- Identified a Udemy course to reinforce and move beyond concepts covered in 1300<br>

 **What do you plan to do this week?**

-- Finish all remaining week 1-2 Exercism problems recommended by Taylor (Grade, Interest, Election, Trolls), join Sunday office hour to discuss solutions.
+- Finish all remaining week 1-2 Exercism problems recommended by Taylor (Grade, Interest, Election, Trolls), join Sunday office hour to discuss solutions.<br>
-- Start on Taylor's recommended Exercism problems for week 3-4 as soon as they're posted.
+- Start on Taylor's recommended Exercism problems for week 3-4 as soon as they're posted.<br>
 - Skim/Quickly review exercises in Udemy curriculum on variables, statements, control flow, strings, and functions; delve deeply on arrays/vectors and pointers if time permits.
-Make this the primary goal of week 4 if not.
+Make this the primary goal of week 4 if not.<br>

 **Are there any impediments in your way?**
-- Formatting issues with personal page; the markdown preview (MD_Preview.png) looks fine, but visiting the URL itself (Visiting_URL.png) shows that the formatting on the markdown text that I have collapsed in a details field is lost and creates gibberish.
+- Formatting issues with personal page; the markdown preview (MD_Preview.png) looks fine, but visiting the URL itself (Visiting_URL.png) shows that the formatting on the markdown text that I have collapsed in a details field is lost and creates gibberish.<br>
 - A quick search revealed that this might be an issue with translating Markdown to HTML.
-Beyond that, I don't know how to fix it and it's a time-unbound problem separate from my primary goal of spending 4h each week getting better at C++, so I intend to devote some spare time on evenings and weekends to tackling it before websites are due.
+Beyond that, I don't know how to fix it and it's a time-unbound problem separate from my primary goal of spending 4h each week getting better at C++, so I intend to devote some spare time on evenings and weekends to tackling it before websites are due.<br>

 **Reflection on the process you used last week, how can you make the process work better?**

 - Last week's goal was exploration and refinement of goals.
-Now that this is complete, the next step is to figure out most efficient cadence to integrate the two components of my project (general learning through structured coursework and challenge problems to build fluency) into the four hours I have allocated each week.
+Now that this is complete, the next step is to figure out most efficient cadence to integrate the two components of my project (general learning through structured coursework and challenge problems to build fluency) into the four hours I have allocated each week.<br>

 </details>